cdavid/azure-content/articles/remoteapp/remoteapp-create-custom-image.md

 - The Remote Desktop Session Host (RDSH) role and the Desktop Experience feature must be installed.
 - The Remote Desktop Connection Broker role must *not* be installed.
 - The Encrypting File System (EFS) must be disabled.
+- The image must NOT contain an unattend file ( **%SYSTEMDRIVE%\Windows\Panther\unattend.xml** ).
+Feel free to rename it to unattend.old for safe keeping.
 - The image must be SYSPREPed using the parameters **/oobe /generalize /shutdown** (DO NOT use the **/mode:vm** parameter).
 - Uploading your VHD from a snapshot chain is not supported.